StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/add-custom-fields.md

 This topic provides step-by-step instructions for adding [custom fields](../../../../administration/custom-fields/about-custom-fields.md) to a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.

 !!! tip "Why can't I find a custom field?"
-    If you can't find the custom field you need, it might not exist yet or may have been deleted.
+    If you can't find the custom field you need, it might not exist yet, or someone may have deleted it.
 Contact someone with admin-level permissions to [create or restore it](../../../../administration/custom-fields/create-a-custom-field.md).

 {!includes/access-manage-custom-fields.md!}